 Children are naturally curious.
 Sometimes they have BIG questions.

 This book welcomes readers of any religion, spirituality, and culture.
 Adults will discover effective support strategies, like how to let children lead the pacing of communication and how to supply clear, succinct answers to difficult questions.
 Children will enjoy the immersive illustrations throughout.
-MAP OF MEMORY LANE prompts meaningful conversations and perhaps even the creation of one’s own map of Memory Lane.
+MAP OF MEMORY LANE prompts meaningful conversations and perhaps even the creation of one’s very own map of Memory Lane.

 Advance Praise and Reviews: